 The Natural series from Microsoft is another great option when it comes to the cheaper side of ergonomic keyboards.
-The Microsoft Natural Ergonomic Keyboard 4000 is generally only slightly more expensive than the Adesso Tru-Form and is a very similar design.
+The Microsoft Natural Ergonomic Keyboard 4000 on ebay is generally only slightly more expensive than the Adesso Tru-Form and is a very similar design.
 It’s an extremely popular keyboard and with good reason.
 Overall, it’s very familiar and easy to use for the average user.

 Less can be more